QMetro++ -- Python optimization package for large scale quantum metrology with customized strategy structures: Basic package usage---optimization of standard strategies

 In case of the \emph{dephasing model}, the two Kraus operators may be parametrized with a single parameter $p\in[0, 1]$:

-where $p=1$ corresponds to no dephasing, $p=1/2$ to the the strongest dephasing case, where all equatorial qubit states are mapped to the maximally mixed states, while $p=0$ represents a phase flip channel.
+where $p=1$ corresponds to no dephasing, $p=1/2$ to the strongest dephasing case, where all equatorial qubit states are mapped to the maximally mixed state, while $p=0$ represents a phase flip channel.
 Equivalently, we may use a different Kraus representation where the two Kraus operators are given by:

-which may be interpreted as random rotations by angles $\pm \epsilon$ with probability $1/2$---in order for the two representations to match we need to fix $p=\cos^2(\epsilon/2)$.
+which may be interpreted as random rotations by angles $\pm \epsilon$ with probability $1/2$ each---in order for the two representations to match we need to fix $p=\cos^2(\epsilon/2)$.

 In case of \emph{amplitude} damping, the Kraus operators take the form